EPIC Fields: Marrying 3D Geometry and Video Understanding: Additional training details for benchmarks

 \section{Additional training details for benchmarks}

 We now provide precise hyperparameters for the baselines used in the NVS and UDOS benchmarks.
-The VOS baselines do not require training.
-We will provide full code for reproducing these results with the publication.
+We provide full code for reproducing these results with the publication.

-\paragraph{NeRF-W, T-NERF+, NeuralDIFF.} We base our implementation of all 3D baselines on the codebase from NeuralDiff~\cite{tschernezki21neuraldiff} and merge the other two approaches into the same PyTorch\footnote{Adam Paszke, Sam Gross, Francisco Massa, Adam Lerer, James Bradbury, Gregory Chanan, Trevor Killeen, Zeming Lin, Natalia Gimelshein, Luca Antiga, Alban Desmaison, Andreas Kopf, Edward Yang, Zachary136 DeVito, Martin Raison, Alykhan Tejani, Sasank Chilamkurthy, Benoit Steiner, Lu Fang, Junjie Bai, and Soumith Chintala.
-Pytorch: An imperative style, high-performance deep learning library.
-In Proceedings of Advances in Neural Information Processing Systems (NeurIPS), pages 8024–8035.
-Curran Associates, Inc., 2019} codebase to align all training and evaluation details between models.
+\paragraph{NeRF-W, T-NeRF+, NeuralDiff.} We base our implementation of all 3D baselines on the codebase from NeuralDiff~\cite{tschernezki21neuraldiff} and merge the other two approaches into the same PyTorch~\cite{pytorch} codebase to align all training and evaluation details between models.
 We use the same training setup as in NeuralDiff, which involves training one model per baseline on each scene, taking approximately 12 hours using one NVIDIA Tesla P40 per experiment.
 Furthermore, the models are trained with hierarchical sampling (with a coarse and fine model as in the typical NeRF setting) and with a batch size of 1024.
 We train with the Adam optimizer for 10 epochs and an initial learning rate of $5 \times 10^{-4}$ that is adjusted during the training with a cosine annealing schedule.

 \paragraph{MG.} We use the provided code and train the model on our training split frames, jointly, for 135k iterations with a batch size of 32 and a learning rate of $5 \times 10^{-4}$.